Technology

 2. Warehouse sizing, scaling, and resource management

-Get a ready-to-use Snowflake skills checklist mapped to your stack
+Need a Snowflake engineer skills checklist mapped to your exact stack and team structure?

 1. Architecture and workload design